juanmcasillas/alarm/README.md

 # Alarm

+**IMPORTANT UPDATE 1/03/2025**

+I have integrated the system into [ESPHome](https://esphome.io/) to allow integration of the device inside the [Home Assistant](https://www.home-assistant.io/) platform.
+Is a One-to-One dropin, mantaining all the wiring, devices and functionality, but now is managed using HomeAssistant and it's automations (e.g. trigger the alarm) on camera detection, and son on.

 A simple, WiFi enabled alarm with RFID and WWW interface.
 If you don't want WWW support, it works with small arduinos (e.g. NANO).
 If not, ESP32 is recommended.
 Also will work with ESP8266.